ClaytonAndTheClayTones/samson-core-data-service/README.md

 4. Hit F5 on your keyboard.
 You should see the console run some steps.
 5. Connect to your database and check that all the steps ran.

+For more information on the database, check out the ReadMe.md in the database folder!

 ## Run the service

 1. Open the service folder in Visual Studio Code